sundararajan-rajendr/SONiC/doc/mgmt/SONiC_OC_ARP_NDP_clear_support_HLD.md

 Specific entry:
  sudo ip -6 neigh del <ip> dev <interface name>
 ```
-NOTE: To run this commands, the docker image should run in privileged mode.
+NOTE: To execute these commands, the docker image should be running in the *privileged* mode.

 This triggers neighbor sync process of SONiC and eventually the corresponding entries in NEIGH_TABLE get deleted.